Utility Assistance Resources

 Local agencies may offer different types of LIHEAP assistance depending on funding availability and the utility service area.

-Mid Central Community Action (MCCA) can provide resources to help individuals and families that have been affected by the COVID-19 crisis.
+Mid Central Community Action (MCCA) can provide resources to help individuals and families that have been affected by the COVID-19 crisis build stability and sustainability.